Ashwin117/TicTacToe/README.md

 	> npm start
 ```

-You can run `> npm test` as this repo has tested a lib test file for 100% code coverage
+You can run `> npm run cover` or `> npm test`as this repo has tested for 100% code coverage for server side code

 This repo allows two players to play TicTacToe.
 Any additional entries into the localhost of this game will act as a spectator.